mokurin000/vndb_chinese_translation/tags/readme.md

 Autopenetration	|	Autopenetration	|
 Autosave Only	|	Autosave Only	|
 Autumn	|	Autumn	|
-Avoidable Death of Hero	|	Avoidable Death of Hero	|
+Avoidable Death of Hero	|	Avoidable Death of 男主角	|
 Avoidable Death of Heroine	|	Avoidable Death of 女主角	|
 Avoidable Death of Protagonist	|	Avoidable Death of Protagonist	|
 Avoidable Netorare	|	Avoidable Netorare	|